Girls Season 6 Episode 4 Recap Painful Evacuation

 Advertisement

-Something Hermie says sticks — maybe its his wasted potential, or maybe it’s the fact that Ray recognises himself in Hermie.
+Something Hermie says sticks — maybe it's his wasted potential, or maybe it’s the fact that Ray recognizes himself in Hermie.
 He runs to Hermie’s house to tell him that he’s ready to change his life, but Hermie’s on the couch, not breathing, with the TV on.

 And what of our destructive, horribly toxic, sexually aggressive lovebirds Jessa and Adam?
 Adam’s fed up with acting, having stormed off the set of a truly terrible-looking indie film that required him to wear patchwork denim, a graphic tee, a blazer, and a very bad outer-borough accent.
 He and the director don’t agree, so rather than trying to, I don’t know, do a job that he was hired to do without being a child, he storms off set and back into his sex lair/apartment, all bulging veins and raging Adam Driver yelling.